Iamshg/iamshg.github.io/_posts/2018-06-19-Maximum-Likelihood-Estimation.md

 #### Aim :

-- Selecting right distribution('s type) of all data (given some special distribution types);
+- Selecting right distribution('s type) of all data (from some special distribution types);
 - Make the right selection of parameters.
 At the first step , distribution type is selected by person using theory and priori knowledge of samples,but sometimes it would go wrong due to imature theory and wrong priori-knowledge.